cristobaltapia/dptrp1-virtual-printer/Readme.md

-# Virtual printer for Sony digital paper (DPT-RP1) using tea4cups
+# Virtual printer for Sony digital paper (DPT-RP1)

 A simple virtual printer that prints directly to your Sony DPT-RP1 through wifi or bluetooth.